Albert0i/mern_stack_course_part_1/fronttest/README.md

         })
 . . .
 ```

-- `providesTags` are optional and used only by query endpoints.
-- Expects an array of tag type strings, an array of objects of tag types with ids, or a function that returns such an array.
+`providesTags` (optional) Used by query endpoints and expects an array of tag type strings, an array of objects of tag types with ids, or a function that returns such an array.

 1. ['Post'] - equivalent to 2
 2. [{ type: 'Post' }] - equivalent to 1